ogobrecht/console/docs/getting-started.md

 For APEX you can use the provided plug-in to log frontend JavaScript errors in the end users browser.

-You need to make sure console is eihter installed in the app parsing schema or you have a synonym called `console` created in the parsing schema which points to the installed package console in a different schema.
+You need to make sure console is either installed in the app parsing schema or you have a synonym called `console` created in the parsing schema which points to the package console.

 Then you can install the plug-in under `install/apex_plugin.sql` and create a Dynamic Action on page zero (for all pages):